Kerry hopes for peace after deal

-US president Barack Obama and Prime Minister David Cameron have also praised the deal.
+US president Barack Obama and UK prime minister David Cameron have also praised the deal.

-Much of the plan has been facilitated with a £2 billion financial package from the UK Government - an offer that combines some new money from the Treasury with enhanced borrowing access and flexibility.
+Much of the plan has been facilitated with a 2.5 billion euro financial package from the UK government - an offer that combines some new money from the Treasury with enhanced borrowing access and flexibility.

 Mr Kerry said: "This is statesmanship, pure and simple, and leadership by all parties to break a political impasse and avoid a fiscal crisis by resolving complex budgetary and welfare issues.